Make a Change With These 15 Sustainable Beauty Brands

 As we already know, there is no Planet B.

-With the recent launch of our inaugural program “School of Sustainability” on HYPEBAE Radio, we’ve immersed ourselves in a search for the most inspiring leaders who are committed to sustainable practices.
+Although Earth Day only takes place once a year, sustainable practices are ideally part of a comprehensive lifestyle that can be integrated into our routines year-round – may it be tiny first steps, or a large overhaul of changes.
 As the topic of responsible production and consumption comes to the forefront, we look to areas of day-to-day life that are affected.
 Unsurprisingly, sustainable beauty is a topic that often comes up in discussion within our editorial team.
 Much like fashion, sustainability in beauty and skincare can be defined by many different factors.
 However, whether it’s in the way that the ingredients are sourced, or by the way that the packaging can be reused, one thing is for sure: change is coming for the beauty industry.

 By using new technological developments, brands are creating more sustainable alternatives to disposable plastics and are discovering more optimal ways to source their ingredients.
 Regardless of whether the brand is shaking up the entire industry as a vanguard, or if they are simply making small changes that are accessible to consumers, it is clear that the beauty industry is experiencing a shift for the better.
-Read on to find out more about some of our favorite sustainable beauty brands.
+Read on to find out more about some of our favorite sustainable beauty brands, and how you can start to make small changes to your routine in order to contribute to the safe-keeping and longevity of the planet.

 Launched by Francisco Costa, former Creative Director of Calvin Klein, Costa Brazil is a clean luxury beauty concept inspired by the founder’s Brazilian roots.
 By harnessing the enriching, all-natural ingredients of the Amazon rainforest, Costa has created a brand that has become known for its effective yet responsibly produced products, housed within chic and minimalist packaging made from sustainable materials.
 From its cult-status Kaya Anti-Aging Face Oil, to its Jungle scented candle made from 100 percent plant-based wax, Costa Brazil is challenging the standards of the beauty industry by introducing new products that promote the restoration and preservation of our planet.
 You can learn more about Costa Brazil’s sustainability principle at its website.